xbeat/Machine-Learning/README.md

 Introduction to Numba

 Numba is a just-in-time compiler for Python that can significantly speed up numerical and scientific Python code.
 It works by translating Python functions to optimized machine code at runtime using the industry-standard LLVM compiler library.

+## Artificial Neurons for Modeling Local Joint Distributions in Python

+Introduction to Artificial Neurons and Local Joint Distributions

+Artificial neurons are computational units inspired by biological neurons, forming the foundation of artificial neural networks.
+In this context, we'll explore how these neurons can model local joint distributions, a crucial concept in probability theory and machine learning.

 ## Normalizing and Feature Extraction of 3D Point Clouds